zasheep/Osu-Skin/README.md

   Spinner,

 Not Included:
-  Changes to other Osu! modes.
+  Changes to other Osu! modes
-  Ranking-S,A,B..